microsoft/MLOps/examples/AzureML-REST-API/workspace.md

 ```

 ## Create AML Workspace

+### option 1: using REST API
 - Need "token" from Authenticate against Azure
 - You have created Azure Application Insights
 - You have created Azure KeyVault
 - You have created Azure Storage Account
 - You have created Azure Container Registry

 ```python
 container_registry_name = "<your azure container register>"